skyfielders/python-skyfield/skyfield/documentation/positions.rst

     0.96678 au

-But it is actually unusual to print apparent coordinates in a permanent unchanging reference frame like the ICRS, so you are unlikely to find the two values above if you look up the position of Mars on 1980 January 1 in an almanac or by using other astronomy software.
+But it is actually unusual to print apparent coordinates in a permanent unchanging reference frame like the ICRF, so you are unlikely to find the two values above if you look up the position of Mars on 1980 January 1 in an almanac or by using other astronomy software.